 BigIdea!
-Elevator Pitch Contest

-Enter the 2019 BigIdea!
 Pitch Contest

+2019 BigIdea!
+Pitch Contest Winners

 Her business concept is NailedIt – a management system for nail salons in the form of an app – benefits nail technicians, salon owners, and customer.
 It would increase efficiency of communication between salon owners and nail technicians while allowing customers and technicians to build rapport.
 Additionally, it will allow customers to see ratings and performance reviews of salons and technicians, allowing for a seamless experience from all angles.